6 Tips for Bringing a Bike to Burning Man 2023

 • Buy a used bike on craigslist.
 You can probably get a decent bike on Craigslist that isn’t a cheap Walmart bike.
 Watch out for cheaply made bikes being resold.
 Check the Bike Blue Book for info (and fair price) on the bike you’re buying.

-• Buy a hybrid commuter bike on Amazon.
+• (not recommended) Buy a hybrid commuter bike on Amazon.
 A cheap (but maybe not the cheapest) commuter bike or cruiser bike can work out on and off the playa.
-A fat tire bike like this one will also work well to smooth out any bumps, but it might be slower.
+A fat tire bike will smooth out any bumps, but it might be slower.
+You may have to assemble your bike if you buy it this way, and the cheap bike parts may need a bit of adjusting before settling in.

-• If you’re traveling by plane, refer back to the first bullet point and rent a bike!
+• If you’re traveling by plane, refer to above and rent a bike!
 You’ll have people to help fix it if something goes wrong and you’ll be leaving no trace.
 If you do buy a bike, make sure to pack it out and donate it.
 On the survival guide bicycles post, scroll down to see organizations that accept bike donations on and off the playa.

 3. How to Prepare Your Bike For the Playa